 It should include a short introduction with an outline of the review, including the main topics covered, the order of the arguments, and a brief rationale for this.
 It should be written in a formal, academic style – clear and concise, avoiding colloquialisms and emotive language, factual and respectful of others’ opinions.

-While the reviewer should use their experience and judgement regarding what to include, the review should aim to answer the following questions:
+While the reviewer should use their experience and judgment regarding what to include, the review should aim to answer the following questions:

 - what evidence is there that children’s rights under UK and EU law, and the UN Convention on the Rights of the Child, are understood and respected by the Home Office?